Nexirift/support/docs/legal/terms-of-service.md

 ### 2.3 Account Portability

 You may migrate or delete your account at any time.
-Upon deletion, we will remove your content from our servers, but cannot control copies on other federated instances.
+Upon deletion, we will remove your content from our servers, but we cannot control copies on other federated instances.

 ## 3. Acceptable Use